Hadīth and Sīra Studies

 10. For studies requiring the approval of the ethics committee such as clinical studies or experiments or surveys, interviews and observations, the information and documents indicating the approval of the ethics committee should be included in manuscripts.
 This approval should also be stated in the final draft of the manuscripts.

 - The editor initially reviews the manuscripts in accordance with scientific and ethical rules.
+Manuscripts sent to the Journal are first scanned by plagiarism programs.
+The accepted similarity rate is below %15 (quotations excluded)

 - The editor ensures the manuscripts to go through the double-blind review process and guarantees all the information about manuscripts to stay confidential until the publication.